Making research data available, secondary use of research data

 Secondary use of research data from completed research projects without demands if open data

 Research data in completed research projects is normally a public document at Örebro University and can be requested.
 The principle of openness states that everything that is not protected by confidentiality must be disclosed on request.
-However, an examination of the data in question may be appropriate as it might be confidential.
+However, an examination of the data always has to be done, as it might contain confidential data.

-According to the rules of delegation, the head of school is responsible for the documents kept at the school and disclosures regarding such are therefore handled by the school (see the guidelines ‘Rutin för registrering av allmänna handlingar’ and ‘Hantering av allmänna handlingar’).
+According to the rules of delegation, the head of school is responsible for the documents kept at the school.
+Requests for disclosure of research data are therefore handled by the school (see the guidelines ‘Rutin för registrering av allmänna handlingar’ and ‘Hantering av allmänna handlingar’).
 If a request concerns research data which has been handed over to the archive function, it is the latter together with the registry that handles any request.